8 Ways To Get Your Resume Noticed By Recruiters

 Some items on your resume may be outdated.
 The job market and technological advancements have changed the way we market ourselves during a job search.
 Make sure your resume is fresh and ready to be noticed.

 Ditch the objective statement.
 Instead, consider a professional headline.
-List a brief two-to-three-word summary of your career experience.
+List a brief 2-3 word summary of your career experience.
 This helps recruiters quickly get to know you.

 Remove "References available upon request."
 Recruiters these days operate under the assumption that you will hand over those references when asked.